Still Photography and Permits On US and California Public Land

 including editorial, stock, calendar, greeting card, and

-commercial portfolio.
+a commercial portfolio.

-the photography involves models or props.
+photography involves models or props.

 Many regulations that cover commercial filming and

-production and large-scale commercial product photography.
+television production and large-scale commercial product

 Commercial filming, and to a lesser extent, commercial